 Rochelle joined Catholic Charities in October 2005 and has been responsible for developing the communications & marketing programs, brand identity, media relations, message content, and fundraising events for the organization.
 Under her guidance, the St. Patrick’s Day Gala increased revenue by over 850 percent.

-Before her work with Catholic Charities, Rochelle had a career in communications and advertising with Ogilvy & Mather in New York, and then Houston; and Young & Rubicam in San Francisco as a Vice President, Media Director of both international companies.
+Before her work with Catholic Charities, Rochelle had a career in communications and advertising with Ogilvy & Mather in New York, Ogilvy & Mather in Houston, and Young & Rubicam in San Francisco as a Vice President, Media Director of both international companies.
 She guided the media developments on such accounts as American Express, Duracell, Hallmark, Shell Oil, Compaq Computers, Chevron Oil, Lever Brothers, and EDS Financial Services to name a few.
 She also served on the New Business Team which aggressively courted new clients for the agency.

 A longtime volunteer with Junior League, she taught herself publishing & design software and developed newsletters, magazines, and promotional materials for the Junior Leagues of North Little Rock and Colorado Springs.
 She graduated from the University of Texas at Austin with a Bachelors of Science in Advertising, and a Bachelors of Journalism, specializing in Public Relations.
-In June 2017, she completed the PRSA Reputation Management Certificate Program.
+In June 2017, she completed the Public Relations Society of America Reputation Management Certificate Program.

 Chief Development Officer